 5. What am I offering this person besides money?

 What opportunities for growth, excitement, achievement and fulfillment go along with the paycheck?
 Enthusiasm, motivation and persistence are rarely proportional to salary.
 Often they are in inverse ratio.
-(Why else would anyone choose to be an artist, performer, teacher or writer?)
 Self-motivated employees are great, but it never hurts to spotlight some incentives.

 6. How do I keep my people highly motivated, productive and eager to come to work in the morning?